benjmor/CVFL/cvfl_bylaws.md

 A.  Any competitor may request a reasonable accommodation if such an accommodation is necessary for the competitor to enjoy an equal opportunity to compete.
 A.  Each request for an accommodation shall be reviewed on a case-by-case basis.
 The competitor, competitor’s coach and/or competitor’s parent will be involved in the process of determining potential reasonable accommodations.
 A.  Requests for reasonable accommodation shall specify the nature of the disability, the accommodation requested and the relationship between the disability and the requested accommodation.
 The competitor shall not be required to disclose a medical diagnosis.
 The CVFL has a Reasonable Accommodation Request Form which is recommended, but not required.
-A.  Requests for reasonable accommodation shall be made to the Capitol Valley Forensics League President.
+A.  Requests for reasonable accommodation shall be made to the Capitol Valley Forensic League President.
 Requests made more than 10 days prior to a tournament will be decided prior to the beginning of that tournament.
-A.  The Capitol Valley Forensics League President, or his or her designee, may grant the accommodation, request verification or discuss alternatives to the requested accommodation with the competitor, competitor’s coach and/or competitor’s parent.
+A.  The Capitol Valley Forensic League President, or his or her designee, may grant the accommodation, request verification or discuss alternatives to the requested accommodation with the competitor, competitor’s coach and/or competitor’s parent.
 A.  The league president may request verification of the nature of the disability and/or the relationship between the disability and requested accommodation.
 Factors to be considered before requesting verification include:
     1. Is the competitors known to have a disability?
     2. Does the competitor have an observable disability?